paulstaab/homepage/_posts/2020-05-24-spark-dynamic-partition-overwrite.md

 This implementation assumes that moving files is a fast and atomic operation.
 This is generally true for file systems like HDFS, but is not necessary for object storage.
-Consequently, there are reports [that dynamic partition overwrite is slow on S3][2].
+Consequently, there are reports [that dynamic partition overwrite can be slow on S3][2].

 ## References